openworm/Blender2NeuroML/README.md

 It can be kind of annoying.
 If you edit a script, in your IDE and save, Blender will not autoupdate the script.
 Even clicking reloading the script via (under the "text editor" window in Blender) the "text" tab, will not properly reload.
 I have to reopen the same script to get it to reload.
-(Hotkey: Alt+O)
+(Hotkey: Alt+O) If you edit a dependency/module of the main script you're loading, then even reopening the script won't work.
+You need to completely close and reopen Blender for it to update.
+(If you find a workaround, delete this and write it.)

 Crashing:
 Sometimes it will just crash.